Master's Degree Programme in East Asian Studies

 The following four selection criteria will be used when assessing the applicants:

-- The East Asia contents and relevance of previous degree studies and achieved grades; this includes exchange studies in East Asia
+- The East Asia contents and relevance of previous degree studies; this includes exchange studies in East Asia

 - Academic performance in previous studies